MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 You are now ready to select an API endpoint in the Collection and *Send* a request.

+Now that we've covered the various authorization methods, let's wrap up with some final thoughts.

 ## Closing thoughts

-You should now be ready to use Postman to send Platform API requests to Genesys Cloud, using any of the Authorization Grant flows we have configured in this blog (Client Credentials, Implicit, PKCE).
+You should now be prepared to use Postman to send Platform API requests to Genesys Cloud, using any of the Authorization Grant flows we have configured in this blog (Client Credentials, Implicit, PKCE).

 Have fun!!!

 ## Additional resources and references

+To help you further, here are some valuable resources and references:
 1. [API Explorer](/devapps/api-explorer-standalone)
 2. [Genesys Cloud SDK](/devapps/sdk/)
 3. [Genesys Cloud Platform API](/platform/api/)